Herrscher des Himmels, erhöre das Lallen, BWV 248 III

 Herrscher des Himmels, erhöre das Lallen (Ruler of heaven, hear our babble), BWV 248^{III} (also written as BWV 248 III), is a 1734 church cantata for the third day of Christmas (27 December) which Johann Sebastian Bach composed as the third part of his Christmas Oratorio.
 The Christmas cantata was first performed in 1734, in Leipzig.
 Bach was then Thomaskantor, responsible for music at four churches in Leipzig, a position he had assumed in 1723.

-The cantata follows the nativity of Jesus as narrated in the Gospel of Luke.
+The cantata follows the Nativity of Jesus as narrated in the Gospel of Luke.
 It covers the adoration of the shepherds.
-An unknown librettist added text for reflecting recitatives and arias and included stanzas from Lutheran hymns.
+An unknown librettist added text for reflective recitatives and arias and included stanzas from Lutheran hymns.
 Bach structured the cantata in 13 movements and scored it for four vocal parts and a Baroque orchestra with trumpets and timpani, flutes, oboes, and strings.
-Part III of the oratorio begins with a festive chorus, which is, in contrast to the other parts, repeated after the closing choral, as a conclusion of the three days of Christmas.
-A tenor soloist narrates the Biblical story in recitatives as the Evangelist.
+Part III of the oratorio begins with a festive chorus, which is, in contrast to the other parts, repeated after the closing chorale, as a conclusion of the three days of Christmas.
+A tenor soloist narrates the Biblical story in recitative as the Evangelist.
 An alto aria is perhaps the only newly composed aria in the entire oratorio, while music for other movements is based on two cantatas that Bach had composed for the court at Dresden.

-Bach led the first performances at the Nikolaikirche, the main churches of Leipzig, on 27 December 1734, during a morning service.
+Bach led the first performances at the Nikolaikirche, one of the main churches of Leipzig, on 27 December 1734, during a morning service.